Improving well-being and quality of life not only for the individual, but for the whole world

 The individual and the environment

-As human beings we influence the environment through everything we do and so, and even through what we think.
-With Transcendental Meditation, research shows that thinking naturally becomes more balanced as a result of Transcendental Meditation. .
+As human beings we influence the environment through everything we do and say, and even through what we think.
+Research shows that a person's thinking naturally becomes more balanced as a result of Transcendental Meditation. .
 We start to see life from a broader, less selfish perspective, and this naturally leads to taking greater responsibility for our actions and the way they affect the planet and our fellow man.

 Individual consciousness is inseparably linked to collective consciousness.
 This influence works in both directions: we affect our environment, and in turn are affected by it.
-As collective consciousness rises as a result of more and more people practising Transcendental Meditation, everyone feels the benefit whether they meditate or not.
+As collective consciousness rises as a result of more and more people practising Transcendental Meditation, everyone in society feels the benefit whether they meditate or not.

-This effect of TM on society is measurable once the number of TM meditators reaches a certain threshold, typically one per cent.
+This effect of TM on society is measurable once the number of TM meditators reaches a certain threshold, typically one per cent of the population.
 Much of the scientific research has been conducted on crime rates, because the statistics for this are readily available even on a daily basis.
 However, this effect on society has implications for the solution of many other social and environmental problems that we all face: climate change, inappropriate health habits, and the effect of human beings' exploitation of their environment and of their fellow human beings.
 All problems in society and the environment are problems created by human stress and narrowness of vision; to correct these imbalances, it is necessary to align our thoughts, speech and action with the intelligence of nature.
-Practising Transcendental Meditation allows for a more effective interaction with the environment, an urgent necessity that we face across the globe in relation to our environment and the impending issue of climate change.
+Practising Transcendental Meditation allows for a more effective interaction with the environment – an urgent necessity that we face across the globe in relation to our environment and the impending issue of climate change.